What is the energy price cap?

 Not usually, no. A price cap applies to you if you’re on a standard variable rate tariff.
 These tariffs are already some of the most expensive on the market, so it’s likely you could (usually) save by at least switching your energy tariff, if you’re not keen on switching suppliers.

-Ofgem can raise or lower the level of the cap depending on the wholesale market and, at the moment, the cap is likely to drop in April 2024.
+Ofgem can raise or lower the level of the cap depending on the wholesale market and, at the moment, the cap is likely to stay at a high level until spring 2025.

 If you're interested in potentially switching, you can compare energy prices and see if there are any deals that are right for you by entering your postcode below.